ngolosov/ngolosov.github.io/projects/panoramic-tools.md

 <p>I have developed two Python tools and a GUI for them using PyQt5 to create self-hosted virtual tours, similar to Google Street View, where users can navigate between linked panoramic views.
 There are two scripts - `convert_panoramas.py` and `visualize_connections.py`.</p>
 <p>
-`convert_panoramas.py` performs geometric correction on the input panoramic images using the embedded compass and gyro information from the image XMP tags, utilizing the Nona application from the Hugin tools.
-Additionally, it creates a point shapefile representing the locations of the input panoramic images.</p>
+`convert_panoramas.py` performs geometric correction on the input panoramic images using the embedded compass and gyro information from the image XMP tags.
+To reproject the image, it uses the Nona application from the Hugin tools.
+Additionally, the script creates a point shapefile representing the locations of the input panoramic images.</p>
 <p>
 The second script, `visualize_connections.py`, links the spherical panoramas to one another by finding the nearest neighbors within a specified search radius or by using a line shapefile representing links between panoramas.
 Users can create these links in GIS software such as QGIS.</p>